cosmic-knowledge/docs/overview/terminology.md

 For example, a `latex` _directory pod_, has not only a `.tex` file, but also its associated `.pdf`, `.sty`, `.png`, and other files.

-### anchor
+### model

 Is a node on the knowledge graph.

-Anchors play a vital part in organizing data and their relationships.
+Models play a vital part in organizing data and their relationships.
 They:

 - are a schema for knowledge to be constrained against
 - have rules as additional constraints for orbs, pods, and the like
-- have covers for a set of faithful semantic representations of the schema
+- have views for a set of faithful semantic representations of the schema
 - store metadata of properties like: tags, authorship, last modified dates, etc.

-### cover
+### view

-Responsible for representing knowledge of an anchor.
+Responsible for representing knowledge of an model.

-For example, an "Algebra Cover" may represent the topic of algebra.
+For example, an "Algebra View" may represent the topic of algebra.
 It may include links to algebra homework problems, algebra lecture notes, algebra lecture videos, and algebra cheat sheets, and other algebra-related "note groups".
 These different categories each have a set of associated pods.

 Another example relates to productivity apps that have a kanban, calendar, and todo view.
-Each view would correspond to a cover, and the data within those views are _conceptually_ stored in each anchor.
+Each view would correspond to a view, and the data within those views are _conceptually_ stored in each model.

 ### rule

 _Rules_ are constraints that enforce behavior.
 For example, one rule may enforce that pod names match a particular regular expression.

-They are a core primitive that other pods, covers, and anchors may use.
+They are a core primitive that other pods, views, and models may use.

 ### plugin